Reuh/anselme/README.md

 {hey} = 5
 ```

+Please note that Anselme will discard returns values sent from within a choice block.
+Returns inside choice block still have the expected behaviour of stopping the execution of the choice block.

-Be careful when using `@` in a choice block.
-Choice blocks are not ran right as they are read, but at the next event flush (i.e. empty line).
+This is the case because choice blocks are not ran right as they are read, but only at the next event flush (i.e. empty line).
 This means that if there is no flush in the function itself, the choice will be ran *after* the function has already been executed and returning a value at this point makes no sense:

 ```
 $ f